-Although this smartphone is more expensive than the Nokia 2, it still won’t break the bank.
-It launched with a price tag of 120 pounds in the UK back in July.
-Unfortunately, the handset wasn’t officially released in the US — although the international version is listed on Amazon.
-It offers a 5-inch HD display, packs a 2,630mAh battery, and has the MediaTek MT6737 chipset and 2GB of RAM under the hood.
-Other specs and features include an 8MP camera, 16GB of expandable storage, and Android 7.0 Nougat.
+Although this recently launched smartphone is more expensive than the Nokia 2, it still won’t break the bank.
+It offers a 5.2-inch HD display, packing a 2,990mAh battery and the MediaTek 6750 chipset, with 2GB of RAM under the hood.
+Other specs and features include an 13MP rear camera, 16GB of expandable storage, and Android 8.0 Oreo.

 This is the least powerful smartphone in Nokia’s lineup, but it’s also the cheapest.
 It’s an Android Go device with a 4.5-inch display, the MediaTek MT6737M chipset, and 1GB of RAM.
 The company is pitching it as a “transition” device for those moving from feature phones to their first smartphones, with Google’s leaner OS offering a simple, data-efficient version of Android capable of running on low-cost hardware.
 The Nokia 1 is already available (or will be soon) in Europe, Middle East, Africa, India, Asia Pacific, Australia, and Latin America.

-There you have it — the best Nokia phones you can get your hands on.
+There you have it — the best Nokia phones available.
 Which one would you get?
 Let us know in the comments.